Plutonomicon/cardano-transaction-lib/doc/runtime.md

   - We hope to deprecate this in the future, but we use it at the moment for certain Cardano libraries that have no Purescript analogue
   - To build the server project, run the following from the repository root: `nix build -L .#ctl-server:exe:ctl-server`

-### Using the CTL overlay
+### Using CTL's `runtime` overlay

-CTL's overlay (contained in its flake `outputs`) provides some mechanisms for conveniently launching all runtime services using [Arion](https://docs.hercules-ci.com/arion)(itself a wrapper around `docker-compose`).
+CTL's `overlays.runtime` (contained in its flake `outputs`) provides some mechanisms for conveniently launching all runtime services using [Arion](https://docs.hercules-ci.com/arion)(itself a wrapper around `docker-compose`).
 To use this, you must have a setup based on Nix flakes (recommended as well for [using CTL as a dependency for Purescript projects](./ctl-as-dependency.md)).

-Here is an example that uses the overlay to launch runtime services:
+Here is an example that uses the `runtime` overlay to launch all of the required services:

 ```nix
 {